Cyprus says it stands to gain $9 billion from gas field

-Cyprus' energy minister says the east Mediterranean island nation stands to gain more than $9 billion over 18 years from the export of gas from its offshore 'Aphrodite' field.
+Cyprus stands to gain more than $9 billion from the export of gas from its offshore 'Aphrodite' field over the 18-year life-span of the deposit, the east Mediterranean island nation's energy minister said Wednesday.

 Continue Reading Below